aheissenberger/serverless-appsync-offline/README.md

 Now your local Appsync and the DynamoDB database will be automatically started before running `serverless offline`.

 ### Using with serverless-offline and serverless-webpack plugin
 Run `serverless offline start`.
-In comparison with `serverless offline`, the `start` command will fire an `init` and a `end` lifecycle hook which is needed for serverless-offline and serverless-appsync-offline to switch off both ressources.
+In comparison with `serverless offline`, the `start` command will fire an `init` and a `end` lifecycle hook which is needed for serverless-offline and serverless-appsync-offline to switch off both resources.

 Add plugins to your `serverless.yml` file:
 ```yaml